-No point complaining about it, Australia will face carbon levies unless it changes course
+No point protesting, Australia faces carbon levies unless it changes course

 John Quiggin, The University of Queensland